 The Insurance Repository System is a facility that helps policyholders in purchasing and storing various types of insurance policies in the electronic format, as opposed to the traditional paper document.
 When the IRDA introduced this facility in 2014, only life insurance policies were included in the first phase of digitisation.
 As paperless insurance gained traction, the facility was later extended to non-life policies, such as health and motor insurances.
 Paperless insurance is expected to make savings of more than Rs.100 crore annually for the insurance industry.

 - The customer accesses an insurance repository web page and enters his/her details.
 Following this, an e-Insurance account will be created for the user.
 This is provided free of cost to the customer, as all charges for the same will be borne by the insurance company.

 - The next step is the generation of a unique e-Account number for the user.
 It should be noted that a customer can only open one e-Account for all his insurance needs.

 - Next, all KYC details are updated in the account.
-When the customer purchases a new insurance policy, he only needs to furnish the e-Insurance account number, and no separate documentation is required.
+When the customer , he only needs to furnish the e-Insurance account number, and no separate documentation is required.